denniskb/hy475/assign3_particle_filter/README.md

 -----------------------------
 ```

 *Figure 1: (top) Uniform sampling: We create equal-sized buckets.
 We then generate (unfirom) random numbers (x) and observe which bucket they fall into.
 Since all buckets have the same size, each bucket has the same chance of getting picked.
-As is the nature with random numbers, some buckets get picked multiple times, some don't at all.
+As is the nature with random numbers, some buckets get picked multiple times, others don't at all.
 This is equivalent to simply generating random array indices and returning the corresponding elements. (bottom) The buckets are now scaled proportionally to the particles' weights.
 Still generating uniform random numbers, bigger buckets now have a higher chance of getting hit.
 This requires additional coding.*

 In contrast to [importance sampling](http://www.cs.cmu.edu/~16831-f14/notes/F14/16831_lecture04_josephba.pdf) (IS) (page 1) which then generates `N` random numbers and selects the particles in the corresponding buckets, low-variance sampling only generates a single random number `r` in the interval `[0, 1)` and then picks `N` particles from buckets `r + i * 1/N` for `i = 0..N-1`, wrapping around the interval.